Psalter: Eastern Christianity

-In Eastern Christianity (Eastern Orthodox, and in modern times also Byzantine Catholic), the Book of Psalms for liturgical purposes is divided into 20 kathismata or "sittings", for reading at Vespers and Matins.
+In Orthodox Christianity, the Book of Psalms for liturgical purposes is divided into 20 kathismata or "sittings", for reading at Vespers and Matins.
 Kathisma means sitting, since the people normally sit during the reading of the psalms.
 Each kathisma is divided into three stases, from stasis, to stand, because each stasis ends with Glory to the Father..., at which everyone stands.

-The reading of the kathismata are so arranged that the entire psalter is read through in the course of a week (during Great Lent it is read through twice in a week).
+The reading of the kathismata are arranged so that the entire psalter is read through in the course of a week.
+During Great Lent it is read through twice in a week.

 During Bright Week (Easter Week) there is no reading from the Psalms.
-Orthodox psalters usually also contain the Biblical canticles, which are read at the canon of Matins during Great Lent.
+Orthodox psalters usually contain the Biblical canticles, which are read at the canon of Matins during Great Lent.

-The established Orthodox tradition of Christian burial has included reading the Psalms in the church throughout the vigil, where the deceased remains the night before the funeral (a reflection of the vigil of Holy Friday).
+The established Orthodox tradition of Christian burial has included reading the Psalms in the church throughout the vigil, where the deceased remains the night before the funeral, a reflection of the vigil of Holy Friday.
 Some Orthodox psalters also contain special prayers for the departed for this purpose.
 While the full tradition is showing signs of diminishing in practice, the psalter is still sometimes used during a wake.